- You will first create an OpenCCC account to begin an application.

 - If you have any issues completing/submitting the application, you can contact our helpdesk at 1.844.887.2223

 Within 24-48 hours after you have applied online, you should receive an Admission Acknowledgement email from SCCCD Admissions & Records with your Student ID#.
 If you have not received an email after 48 hours, check your spam/junk folder.
 If it is not in the spam/junk folder, call the Fresno City College Admissions & Records Office at 559.443.8604 for assistance.

-IMPORTANT: You need to change your password within 45 days from when you receive your Student ID# to avoid being locked out of My Portal.
+IMPORTANT: You need to change your password within 45 days from your initial login to avoid being locked out of My Portal.
 When you login to My Portal be sure to update your Communication Preferences so that you will be able to change your password on your own.
 A pop up will appear the first time you log in to your portal to ask you to confirm/update your Communication Preferences.
 This pop up will appear each time you log in to your portal until you update your preferences, so it is recommended you complete this step the first time you log in.
 For instructions on how change your preferences, visit the Communication Preferences webpage or watch the video below.

 Complete the Fresno City College online orientation at www.scccd.edu/orientation.
 The orientation can also be accessed in My Portal in the “Resource Links” section.